[03/2019: Poster by undergrad RAs Daniil Bondarenko and Onur Özsoy at the CUNY Conference.]

 [03/2019: Starting January 2020, I will take up a position at the University of Edinburgh.]

 [01/2019ː Back from NY for a poster at the LSA and a talk at AlecBeer.]

 [12/2018: Special issue of Snippets on non-local contextual allomorphy co-edited with Beata Moskal.]

-I'm a postdoctoral researcher in Artemis Alexiadou's Research Unit on (Experimental) Syntax and Heritage Languages at the Humboldt University, Berlin.
+I'm currently a postdoctoral researcher in Artemis Alexiadou's Research Unit on (Experimental) Syntax and Heritage Languages at the Humboldt University, Berlin.
 Starting in January 2020 I'll be a Lecturer in the Cognitive Science of Language at the University of Edinburgh.

 In June 2016 I filed my dissertation, Form and Meaning in the Hebrew Verb, at NYU's department of linguistics, where my advisor was Alec Marantz.

 My main interest lies in morphology, crosslinguistically and across modalities, signed and spoken.
 At NYU I split my time between the Morphology Research Group, where I did theoretical and computational morphosyntax and morphophonology, and the Marantz Morphology Lab, where I worked on neural correlates of morphological processing in Hebrew and English.
 I was also affiliated with the Pylkkänen Neurolinguistics Lab, working on semantic composition in English, Arabic and American Sign Language.

 The links at the top of the page will tell you more about my academic activities: research, publications, resources and links.